vjmadrid/workspace-java-architecture-lab/architecture-web/README.md

 mvn clean install
 ```

-The result will be the generation of an artifact in your maven repository
+The result will be the generation of an artifact in your Maven repository (local)

 ## Testing

-This project has tests
+This project has tests : Unit + Integration

+Execute with IDE or Maven

 ## Deploy

+Custom Library

+## Use

 Custom Library

 ## Versioning